sinahenning/DBS2-Exercise/README.md

 The most important build tasks we want to use are:
 - `gradle test` to start the provided test suite test your solutions.
 - `gradle packExercise<X>` to pack your implementation for exercise <X> in a `.zip` file (will be written in the project root folder) for submission.
-- `gradle run` to start a command line interface for each exercise class, in which you can load your own input data to play around with.*
-- `gradle shadowJar` to build an executable `.jar` file with the CLI from the run task above, which you can then run using `java -jar ./build/libs/dbs2exercises.jar <arguments>`.

-* We also provided `./run.sh` scripts for easier execution, which internally configure the Gradle run tasks with the given arguments, which you otherwise would have to add manually to the build task.

 ### Running without IDE